lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   uri means that no source files are used.
 This options is normally always specified, but in case it should be missing, "nil:" will be used.

+  In order to specify private GitHub repositories, which need authentication, you may use the ssh scheme, and configure your GitHub account with the necessary keys.
+The uri will then have the form: ``ssh://git@github.com/account/project.git``

 set-version
   This component is optional, and normally not used.
 During compilation, dbuild automatically generates a special version string that is used while producing the various artifacts of each